jitendra3618/Currency-Convertor/README.md

 - HTML
 - CSS
 - JavaScript
-- API for exchange rates (mention the API you used)
+- API for exchange rates and flags
 - (Any other libraries or technologies used)

 ## Installation